montest/montest.github.io/_pages/resume.md

 ## Professional Experience
 <!-- ====== -->

+* Machine Learning Data Scientist at Talkwalker, Luxembourg, Luxembourg, from May 2021.
+  I am using Deep Learning models for solving NLP related problems.
+Here are some examples of my projects:
+    * Training classifiers using pre-trained multilingual transformers models.
+    * Active Learning based training.
+    * Meta-Learning for improving classifiers accuracy.

-* Desk Strat at Deutsche Bank, London, UK, from September 2020.
+* Desk Strat at Deutsche Bank, London, UK, September 2020 - April 2021.
-  I am working on the Synthetic Desk's (ETFs and Indices) migration to Kannon (New P&L and Risk tool used by trading).
+  I was working on the Synthetic Desk's (ETFs and Indices) migration to Kannon (New P&L and Risk tool used by trading).

 * Quantitative Analyst at The Independent Calculation Agent, Paris, France, Nov 2016 - February 2020.
   As PhD candidate in collaboration with The ICA, I worked on the following projects: